apace7/local_volume_database/docs/source/usage.rst

   pip install .

 The ``LVDBDIR`` envirnment variable is used to point to the location of the input YAML files (local_volume_database/data_input/).
-Pip package coming.
 As the package interacts with the YAML files, it is recommended to install locally.

 Database Content
 ----------------

 The database is structured as a collection of YAML files, where the properties of each system are located in an individual YAML file.
-The YAML files are combined into catalogs that are available as csv and fits files on the release page.
+The YAML files are combined into catalogs that are available as CSV and FITS files on the GitHub release page.
-The YAML files are located in `data_input/ <https://github.com/apace7/local_volume_database/tree/main/data_input>`_ and the combined csv tables are located in `data/ <https://github.com/apace7/local_volume_database/tree/main/data>`_ or on the `release page <https://github.com/apace7/local_volume_database/releases>`_.
-Fits files are only located in the release pages.
+The YAML files are located in `data_input/ <https://github.com/apace7/local_volume_database/tree/main/data_input>`_ and the combined tables are located in the `GitHub release page <https://github.com/apace7/local_volume_database/releases>`_ or in `data/ <https://github.com/apace7/local_volume_database/tree/main/data>`_.
+The FITS files are only located in the GitHub release pages.

 The tables can be directly loaded into jupyter notebooks without having to download the repository.
-The recommended catalogs to use are located on the github release page.
+The recommended catalogs to use are located on the GitHub release page and it is recommended to use the combined table (`comb_all.csv` or `comb_all.fits`).
-The latest catalogs (dwarf galaxy or everything) can be loaded as follows:
+The latest catalog can be loaded as follows:

 .. code-block:: python

   import astropy.table as table
-  # loads the current dwarf galaxy data catalog from the release page (recommended)
+  # loads the current catalog from the release page (recommended)
   version_number_string = table.Table.read('https://raw.githubusercontent.com/apace7/local_volume_database/main/code/release_version.txt', format='ascii.fast_no_header')['col1'][0]
-  dwarf_all = table.Table.read('https://github.com/apace7/local_volume_database/releases/download/'+version_number_string+'/dwarf_all.csv')
   comb_all = table.Table.read('https://github.com/apace7/local_volume_database/releases/download/'+version_number_string+'/comb_all.csv')

-The catalogs can also be loaded from the main github (or from older commits).
+The catalogs can also be loaded from the main GitHub (or from older commits).
+This functionality might be removed in the future.

 .. code-block:: python